-A student enrolled in a BTech program may also take a minor in some other area.
+A student enrolled in a B.Tech. program may also take a minor in some other area.
 Requirements for a minor in an area will be as stated in regulations for that minor.
 A student can graduate with a minor if he/she satisfies the requirements for his/her program as well as requirements for the minor.
 Requirement for each approved minor will be specified separately.
-BTP cannot be done in the minor area.